corex-ai/corex/README.md

-# corex
+# CoreX AI Trading System
-AI Trading Signal System - CoreX
+This is the starter Flask app for CoreX deployed on Railway.